To our Customers, Colleagues, and Communities:

 Q. Can Wightman technicians still come to my home or business?

 A. We have made some changes to service bookings for the next couple of weeks.
 See the statement above for more information.

 Q. What if I need to exchange or return equipment?

 A. If customers need to exchange equipment, our Technical Support team will set an appointment and we will drop equipment off to your home, but we will not come in to do the install.
 We will ask you to install the equipment and call our technical support team if needed.
+You can leave your old equipment at your door for the exchange.
 Customers returning equipment should bring their returns back to one of our Wightman locations during business hours in a bag with their name and address, and put them in the bin provided.

 Cyber Safety: Best Practices Working from Home

 Many companies have started to have their staff working from home where possible.
 This is now creating a better chance for cyber criminals to gain access to information than ever before.
 On top of that they are taking advantage of people’s fear.

 This is a quick list of extra steps you can take to make working from home safer.